axelvyrn/chrono-analysis/chronophysics_theory.md

 Let’s suppose:

 - Time is not a line but a **closed timelike curve**.
-- We travel along this curve — never seeing the full circle, only a tangent.
+- We travel along this curve — never seeing the full circle, only a tangent, this $$dt/dx$$ of the time loop is the the span of time we are allowed to see in our lifetime.

 Now imagine:

 - An observer traveling in the **opposite** direction.
 - Their future becomes our past, and vice versa.
-- Or maybe time is something in the making, it is created and it creates based on our actions and their implications
+- Or maybe time is something in the making, it is created and it creates based on our actions and their implications.

-> Time is the carousel.
-We’re just facing one direction.

 ---